zstumgoren/data-driven-news/src/bna/2023/topics/ten_tips_for_learning_code.md

 ## 7. Reverse-engineer, then transfer the learning

 Find an existing project similar to what you're trying to build.
 Pick apart the code to understand how it works, with an eye toward identifying the tools and techniques that were used and why they were used.
+This is an area where tools such as ChatGPT can really send your learning into over-drive.
+As you explore other people's code bases, I encourage you to use ChatGPT to help explain what the code is doing if it's at all unclear.

-This will involve [study and experimentation](#8.-learn-actively).
+The reverse-engineering process is most effective when you combine [study and experimentation](#8.-learn-actively).
 Determine which tools and techniques might be useful in your project.
-Then try applying them.
+Then try applying them in small-scale, novel ways.
+It's much easier to adapt a technique for your own project once you have a solid understanding of it.

 [Remixing](#6.-learn-by-remixing) is a great way to get started with reverse-engineering.